Media contacts

 - Boomtown 1905

-History: The Preserve served as the original source of water for Native American living here thousands of years ago.
+History: The Preserve served as the original source of water for indigenous peoples living here thousands of years ago.
 Later, travelers on the Old Spanish Trail and Mormons who came to settle the west relied on it.
 The site was listed on the National Register of Historic Places in 1978.
 The Springs Preserve opened to the public in June 2007.

-Experiential programs: Holiday events throughout the year celebrate the diversity of the Las Vegas community, such as the Black History Month Festival in February and Dia de Muertos in November.
+Experiential programs: Events throughout the year celebrate the diversity of the Las Vegas community, such as the Black History Month Festival in February and Dia de Muertos in November.

 Interpretive elements scientific/research programs: As the location of the original water source for Las Vegas, the Springs Preserve is an archaeologically significant site.
 Artifacts from as early as 5000 BCE found on-site are interpreted.
 Native Mojave Desert wildlife research is conducted in conjunction with local agencies with a focus on threatened and endangered species.